GIS-S-mart/Welcome/README.md

 ## Other participants

-_*Want to be an active member of our community?
+_*Now, this open-science repository is run by volunteers from the community.
+Want to be an active member of our community?
 Add your contact details to the list!*_

 * Nabil Anwer - ENS-Paris-Saclay, LURPA - nabil.anwer@lurpa.ens-cachan.fr
 * Matthieu Bricogne - Université de Technologie de Compiègne, Roberval - matthieu.bricogne@utc.fr